Progress is impossible without change, and those who cannot change their minds cannot change anything.

 – George Bernard Shaw

 Chief Information Officers (CIOs), primarily were responsible for acquiring, implementing, and operating a business’s information technology systems and services.
-Now Technology and Digital Disruption has compelled CIOs to match their pace with the rest of the world.
+Now Technology and Digital Disruption have compelled CIOs to match their pace with the rest of the world.
 According, The 2018 CIO Survey “Nearly all (95%) of this year’s CIO survey, respondents expect their jobs to change as a result of digitalization.

 The new role of Chief Information Officers (CIOs)